xbeat/Machine-Learning/README.md

 Gradient Boosting Regressor is a powerful machine learning algorithm used for regression tasks.
 It builds an ensemble of weak learners, typically decision trees, to create a strong predictor.
 This technique combines the predictions of multiple models to improve accuracy and reduce overfitting.

+## Key Statistical Methods for Data Analysis and Decision-Making

+Introduction to Statistical Methods

+Statistical methods are essential tools for understanding and interpreting data.
+They help us make informed decisions based on empirical evidence.
+This presentation will explore key statistical methods and their practical applications in various fields.

 ## Comprehensive Guide to Target Encoding in Python

 Introduction to Target Encoding